 I am a bag of contradictions: a social introvert, alternately overconfident and insecure.
 The one constant is that my comfort zone is the truth; I say what I mean, and I mean what I say.
 Because of this, it's very easy to read me, for better or for worse.
 I may come across as brusque when unhappy, but I also stand behind every compliment I offer.
 However, I sometimes verge on the gullible because I expect everyone to be as up-front and honest as I am, and… well, that doesn't usually happen in a world like this.

-On a somewhat related note, I can't say I'm either optimistic or pessimistic, because it usually depends on the attitude of the people around me.
+Anyhow, I can't say I'm either optimistic or pessimistic, because it usually depends on the attitude of the people around me.
 If more people are pessimistic, I tend toward the optimistic, and vice versa.
 I can say with confidence, however, that few things make me more negative than an overwhelmingly positive attitude.
 If we could all choose to be happy, we'd all be happy, okay?
 Stop bugging me about that blindingly bright side.

 Oh, and five other miscellaneous tidbits about me: one, my second favorite pastime is dancing, of which I don't do nearly enough.
 Two, I love the rain to the point that prolonged periods of sunlight depress me.
 Three, I've always hated English classes; I consider myself a largely self-taught writer.
-Four, the two topics I can always find something to say about are astrology and video game soundtracks.
+Four, the two topics I can always find something to say about are astrology (as mentioned above) and video game soundtracks.
 And five, Bugs Bunny is my hero—enough said.

 Okay, I'll stop talking about myself now.
 I got a little carried away there.